Kernix13/markdown-cheatsheet/README.md

 ``` Boxed text in Discord ```
 ````

-Use three opening & closing tildes for a large code block and addd the language for code highlighting.
+Use three opening & closing backticks for a large code block and addd the language for code highlighting.
 You can alsu use `example-good` or `example-bad` after the language and a space (see the `console.log()` blocks but I don't see the highlighting).
 To see an example, check out the MDN page/section titled [Example code blocks](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Markdown_in_MDN#example_code_blocks).

 The language abbeviations I would use are `html`, `css`, `js`, `json`, `php`, `sql`, `xml`, `svg`, and maybe `python`.